 As for air quality, transport of workers to and from their accommodation may cause significant noise in the local communities in high peak periods when all developers have ongoing works at site.
-For one single project this is not being considered, but the cumulative effects of negative air quality and noise from workers' transport will be addressed by the Developers' Association.
+For one single project this is not being considered, but the cumulative effects of negative air quality and noise from workers' transport will be addressed by the Developers' Association and facility management in the additional ESIA and ESMP.

-Influx of workers and worker accommodation, catering and transport
+- Influx of workers and worker accommodation, catering and transport

 Transport of workers to and from the projects sites may be significant in the high peak periods when all developers have ongoing works at site (up to 18 000 workers to be transported each day), adding even more traffic congestion on the public roads.
-For one single project this is not being considered, but the cumulative effects will be addressed by the Facility Management Company.
+For one single project this is not being considered, but the cumulative effects will be addressed by the Facility Management Company as part of the additional ESIA and ESMP.

-Site security
+- Site security

-With regards to site security, and in a broader sense with regards to the safety of the community, one single project is not being considered, but the cumulative effects of the PV Park will be addressed by the Facility Management Company.
+With regards to site security, and in a broader sense with regards to the safety of the community, one single project is not being considered, but the cumulative effects of the PV park will be addressed by the Facility Management Company as part of the additional ESIA and ESMP.

-Stakeholders Engagement plans
+- Stakeholders Engagement plans

-With regards to stakeholders engagement in the context with the project of each developer this will not be considered per separate project but for most effective and efficient measures this will be addressed by the Facility Management Company.
+With regards to stakeholders engagement in the context with the project of each developer this will not be considered per separate project but for most effective and efficient measures this will be addressed by the Facility Management Company as part of the additional ESIA and ESMP